Skip to content

 market_intelligence.json is the primary calibration output.
 It contains three sections:

 • dataset_summary — row count, historical win rate, conversion count, days of data, and average daily impression volume.
 Note: historical_win_rate_pct reflects your market's observed win rate from the training data.
-Your strategy's win rate in simulation will differ based on your bidding logic — this is expected and is the signal the simulation is designed to surface.
+Your strategy's win rate in simulation will differ based on your bidding logic.
+This discrepancy is expected and represents the exact signal the simulation is designed to surface.

 • economic_viability — a plain-English viability verdict, global CTR and CVR rates, the implied auction-to-conversion rate, and your calibrated daily spend and suggested 7-day budget guardrail.

 • segment_intelligence — one entry per user segment, sorted by average order value descending.
-Each entry includes a label (Whale, High Intent, Engaged, High Value, Volume, Toxic, or Standard), a one-sentence strategy recommendation, population share, CTR, CVR, and average order value.
+Each entry includes a heuristic label (Whale, High Intent, Engaged, High Value, Volume, Toxic, or Standard) and a one-sentence strategy recommendation — both derived from the relative metrics within your dataset — as well as population share, CTR, CVR, and average order value.

-latency_profile.json contains the latency audit results: total auctions simulated, bids exceeding the timeout threshold, latency leak percentage, and forfeited revenue in USD.
+latency_profile.json contains the latency audit results: total auctions simulated, bids exceeding the timeout threshold, latency leak percentage, and forfeited revenue in your campaign currency.

 simulation_history.csv contains the full per-step telemetry from Seed 42, suitable for plotting spend curves and ROAS trajectories over the simulation period.